kivy/kivy/doc/sources/installation/installation-windows.rst

 Kivy is written in
 `Python <https://en.wikipedia.org/wiki/Python_%28programming_language%29>`_
-and as such, to use Kivy, you need existing installation of `Python <https://www.python.org/downloads/windows/>`_.
+and as such, to use Kivy, you need an existing installation of `Python <https://www.python.org/downloads/windows/>`_.
 Multiple versions of Python can be installed side by side, but Kivy needs to be installed in each Python version that you want to use Kivy in.